Czurch/Well-Interview-Project/README.txt

         Lots of the docs suggest serializing the requests.
 This, however, might jeopardize the "handle concurrent connections" requirement.
 (Depending on what is meant by "handle") To be safe, I'll add a cache for recent queries, with some invalidation on the /input endpoint, and a timeout.

-To Test:
-    We'll need a function that can hit this endpoint, maybe use a really light library to test that the values returning are correct.
-    (might not be necessary)

 STEPS: